hectorcorrea/ldpserver/readme.md

 * Provide a mechanism to fetch the meta data for a non-RDF (e.g. via a query string or an HTTP header parameter)

+* Use BagIt file format to store data (http://en.wikipedia.org/wiki/BagIt)

+* Make sure the proper links are included in the HTTP response for all kind of resources.